eda-ricercatore/sardegna-scala/README.md

 	- "Professional Scala"
 + Hunt2013a
 	- "Scala Design Patterns: Patterns for Practical Reuse and Design"
-+ Nikolov2016
-	- "Scala Design Patterns: Write efficient, clean, and reusable code with Scala"
 + Jancauskas2016
 	- "Scientific Computing with Scala: Learn to solve scientific computing problems using Scala and its numerical computing, data processing, concurrency, and plotting libraries"
-+ Alexandre2014
-	- "Scala for Java Developers: Build reactive, scalable applications and integrate Java code with the power of Scala"
 + Phillips2014a
 	- "Scala Puzzlers: The fun path to deeper understanding"